 The entry requirements for the different programme levels are made clear in the Courses section on the website.
 The entry criteria for individual courses can be viewed on the individual course pages in that section.
 These entry requirements are the same for all applicants.

 The College has an inclusive admissions policy and all applicants who successfully complete the application process, irrespective of academic ability or prior achievement, can expect to receive an offer.
 The College, similarly, has an inclusive curriculum offer which is designed to cater for the needs of all students at its partner schools and beyond.

 Order of Priority for Admissions:

 The governors will give priority of consideration to applications from students with specific physical or learning needs, or looked after young people.
 An open choice of course will be made at enrolment provided the required entry qualifications for specific courses have been met.

 2. Applicants from Catholic Partner Schools

-The College has a partnership with two secondary Catholic schools: St Thomas More Specialist Language College in Kensington and Sion-Manning School in Kensington.
+The College has a partnership with two secondary Catholic schools: St Thomas More Specialist Language College in Kensington and All Saints Catholic College in Kensington.
 Year 11 applicants will receive application forms in their schools in September.
 On application to the College, the College will ensure the offer of a place to the pupils of these schools provided satisfactory references are met.
 The required entry criteria for courses will still operate in all cases.

 3. Applicants from outside the Partner School group